joseporto/vue-flex-layout/README.md

 Default `columns` number is `12`.
 Override by passing the `columns` property on config options.

 ## Components

+> NOTE: Row, Column and Container components will inherit all attributes defined in the declaration.

 - [Container](#container-component)
 - [Row](#row-component)